300 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but it excludes those who are using opioids before surgery.

-What data supports the effectiveness of the Personalized Perioperative Analgesia Platform (PPAP) treatment for pain management in spinal fusion surgery?
+What evidence suggests that the Personalized Perioperative Analgesia Platform (PPAP) could be effective for pain management in children undergoing spinal fusion surgery?

 SS